 Behind "The Wild Side"

 The idea for “The Wild Side” had been in my head for a while.
 I am a huge fan of shifter stories, so writing one seemed like a great plan.
-The original story was simply called, “Wild Side.”
+The original story was called, “Wild Side.”
 It was a young adult romance that I posted on the website Textnovel.
 The story centered on Leander, an Alpha’s son, and Lena, the young daughter of a single father.
 Lena was the outcast of the pride due to her being small and not being able to shift.

 It received a good response and people really liked it.
 Unfortunately, I hit writer’s block pretty hard.
 It seemed too common.
 A poor girl falls in love with popular high school boy – blah, blah – only in a feline shifter setting.
 The story was put aside for about six months, and I never thought I would finish it.